Fear of Flying: How to Overcome it and have a Relaxed Flight

 Other self-help techniques.

 Self-help techniques, such as deep breathing exercises, progressive muscle relaxation, and visualization, can also be useful in managing the symptoms of a fear of flying.
-In addition, it can be helpful to educate oneself about the safety of air travel and to prepare for the flight by packing comfort items like head pillows and planning for in-flight entertainment.
+Also, it can be helpful for you to be aware about the safety of air travel and to prepare for the flight by packing comfort items like head pillows and planning for in-flight entertainment such as downloading an upbeat movie to your device.

 In flight entertainment.